cybernova/SDRecord/README.md

 ***Options:***

 ```
-1 - An integer with the number of minutes to record to (ideal).
+1 - An integer with the number of minutes to record (ideal).
 0 for no limit
 2 - An integer between 1024-65535.
 This is the port used by Gqrx to send to UDP packets.
 Default 7355
 3 - IP or hostname of the destination host.
 Ex: localhost
 4 - An integer between 1024-65535.
 This is the port used by the destination host to receive filtered UPD packets